JustinLove/onelife-client-patches/README.md

 ## object-search

 Search filter (/) also puts an arrow on the nearest target object.
 If farther way it has a location slip, but only within the map buffer.

+## person-search

+Search for a person's name with /character name (or a prefix), or by press 't' with the cursor over them to get a temporary location slip to them.
+If someone says "Follow me", you can.

+`settings/playerTrackKey.ini`

 ### Patch Development